 If runners have time to take in the views of the West Pennine Moors then they are very lucky.

-The toughness of the course initially prompted the Village Hall Committee to provide free food at the end in the form of hotpot but this delight has now become an established part of the folk lore for the event.
+The toughness of the course initially prompted the Village Hall Committee to provide free food at the end in the form of hotpot but this delight has now become an established part of the folk lore

 The race was originally the brainchild of Terry's long suffering wife Pat, Jim Smith and Stuart Jackson although Terry has for 20-plus years been the main organiser.